lancedb/lancedb/docs/src/guides/tuning_retrievers/2_reranking.md

-Continuing from the previous example, we can now rerank the results using a more complex rerankers.
+Continuing from the previous example, we can now rerank the results using more complex rerankers.

 ## Reranking search results
 You can rerank any search results using a reranker.
 The syntax for reranking is as follows: